-Folders in Centricity help you store content in logical groups.
+Centricity folders help you store content in logical groups.
 Content can take the form of either a Look, which is a saved report that captures the answer to a question about your data, or a dashboard, which is a collection of visualizations used to shed light on more complex questions about your data.

 Viewing and managing access for folders